InfinityWatch/cip-swarm/README.md

 Cyber Investigation Platform based on a single node Docker Swarm

 TO-DO:
-Add The Hive with Cortex
+- Add The Hive with Cortex
+- Add Docker registry